Laxman-SM/cloudExplorer/README.md

 java -jar /CloudExplorer.jar help
 ```

-Save the file and repeat the "docker build" and "docker run" commands from earlier.
+# Accessing the GUI via VNC

 To connect to the container, you can use a VNC client such as vncviewer to connect to display #1.
 ```
 	vncviewer localhost:1
 ```
 After you login VNC with the default password of 123456, you should see the GUI.

+# Using the CLI in VNC

 If you want to use the Cloud Explorer CLI, start a terminal in the VNC session by right clicking on the desktop and choose "xterm".
 Finally, run the following command:
 ```